AshleshaAgrawal012/HRFit-Optimizer-Employee-Project-Allocation-Engine/README.md

 streamlit run app.py
 ```

+## Dataset Disclaimer

+This project uses three datasets:

+- `HR_Employee_Attrition_COMPLETE_D...`
+  - Based on a real IBM HR employee attrition dataset.
+  - The dataset was slightly modified and extended to better align with the workforce allocation use case of this project.

+- `project_role_requirements (2) (1).csv`
+- `projects_dataset (3).csv`
+  - These two datasets were synthetically generated to simulate realistic enterprise project allocation scenarios and to complement the real-world employee dataset.

+The synthetic datasets were designed to preserve practical workforce planning patterns while enabling controlled experimentation and optimization analysis.

 ## Documentation

 For complete project explanation, methodology, architecture, scoring logic, limitations, and future improvements, please refer to the detailed project documentation included in this repository.